 Bud and Breakfast: A 420 Friendly Place to Smoke July 4, 2018 – Posted in: Marijuana Lifestyle

-In the summer time, Americans and wine lovers flood to the area of Niagara on the Lake located in Ontario, Canada to stay at one of the many bed and breakfasts.
+In the summer time when bud and breakfast is all gold, Americans and wine lovers flood to the area of Niagara on the Lake located in Ontario, Canada to stay at one of the many bed and breakfasts.
 Unfortunately trying to book accommodations can become quite frustrating after springtime as prices double and vacancy becomes extremely limited.

 With the legalization of marijuana nation-wide in Canada, it’s likely that we’ll see a flood of tourists looking to go to Canada for some 420 fun.
 The downside is that many hotels and accommodations unlikely to allow pot smoking on premises.

 This has given rise to the concept of the “Bud and Breakfast”.
 Similar to a bed and breakfast, these 420 friendly accommodations will allow patrons to smoke up to their heart’s content.